Norfolk Naval Shipyard

 Source: ESRI, ArcGIS Online

 The deep channel of the Elizabeth River, with multiple harbors that were protected from storms, led to the development of Norfolk on the east bank and Portsmouth on the west bank.
-Despite its name, the Norfolk Naval Shipyard is located nw in the City of Portsmouth; it has never been located within the boundaries of the City of Norfolk.
+Despite its name, the Norfolk Naval Shipyard is located within the City of Portsmouth.
+It has never been located within the boundaries of the City of Norfolk.

 the Norfolk Naval Shipyard is west of the modern City of Chesapeake, incorporated in 1963 to block annexation of Norfolk County land by the City of Norfolk